celestialdb/celestial/README.md

 **By generating your RTK definitions, Celestial wraps away the complexity of Redux Toolkit, exposing an intuitive hook-based interface for declarative server interaction and simplified state management.**

-> * Auto-generated query and mutation hooks for your backend with built in support for caching and optimistic update, and auto-syncing of client state with the server.
+> * Auto-generated query and mutation hooks for your backend with built-in support for caching and optimistic update, and auto-syncing of client state with the server.
 > * All the power of Redux minus the boiler-plate and learning curve.
 Throw in any kind of state, structured however you want and manipulate it by simply calling `updateCache(stateVar, stateVarNewVal)`.
 > * Combine and tailor your data to your frontend models and access it via hook-based API.
 Derived state is cached and memoized by default.
 Changes to source state cascade down to the derived state including optimistic updates.
 > * Celestial acts as a unified state container for your entire UI state, guaranteeing deterministic state transitions for a consistent, bug-free UX.